pramod-Paratabadi/Smart-Tracker-COVID-19/README.md

 - IDE : [Android Studio](https://developer.android.com/studio)
 - [Github repo link](https://github.com/pramod-Paratabadi/COVID-19)

+### Clone the repository and build on Android Studio

 ###### Dependencies :
 - User should have proper internet facility.
 ###### For the live news update worldwide we have used :